ricardojmendez/memento/README.md

 ## Testing

-Running `lein test` will run the tests against an index `memento-test` on the local host.
+Running `lein test` will run the tests against the `memento_test` database on the local host.

 If you're using Cursive Clojure, bear in mind it does not yet support a way to launch a REPL with specific environment profile.
 Since the application reads its database connection parameters from the environment configuration, if you start a REPL from Cursive and run the tests against it, you'll be running them against the development database and not the test one.